Lachee/discord-chat-preview/README.md

 // Create the discord client
 const client = new Client({
     intents: [
-        GatewayIntentBits.Guilds,
+        Intents.FLAGS.GUILDS,
-        GatewayIntentBits.MessageContent,           // This is REQUIRED
+        Intents.FLAGS.MESSAGE_CONTENT,           // This is REQUIRED
-        GatewayIntentBits.GuildMessages,            // This is REQUIRED
+        Intents.FLAGS.GUILD_MESSAGES,            // This is REQUIRED
-        GatewayIntentBits.GuildMessageReactions,    // This is optional for reactions ],
+        Intents.FLAGS.GUILD_MESSAGE_REACTIONS,    // This is optional for reactions ],
     partials: [Partials.GuildMember, Partials.Message]
 });